Defamation, Libel & Slander

 Our litigation team is rated as “top tier” by the independent Legal 500 and you can therefore be assured that you will receive the best possible expert care and advice.
 We are friendly and approachable, yet our expert solicitors will fight your corner when required.
 If you have a potential defamatory claim or need advice to defend a defamatory claim, please call one of our expert solicitors now.

 Defamation covers both libel and slander.
 Libel is a more lasting form of publication such as print, online or broadcasting.
 Slander is more transient i.e. spoken words or gestures.
-Slander is generally only actionable if a claimant can show that the slander has caused tangible damage.
-By contrast, in libel, damage is presumed.
+Slander will generally be actionable only if the claimant can show that it has caused tangible damage.
+By contrast, libel is actionable where harm is proven or is likely to have been caused.

 The law of defamation also overlaps with other laws such as malicious falsehood (i.e. malicious false statements), breach of confidence, misuse of private information, harassment, breach of data protection laws and infringement of intellectual property rights.